Harry Enfield & Chums

 Harry Enfield & Chums (originally titled Harry Enfield's Television Programme) is a British sketch show starring Harry Enfield, Paul Whitehouse and Kathy Burke.
-It first broadcast on BBC2 in 1990 in the 9 p.m. slot on Thursday nights, which became the traditional time for alternative comedy on television.
+It first broadcast on BBC2 in 1990 in the 9 pm slot on Thursdays, which became the traditional time for alternative comedy on television.

-Enfield was already an established name due to his "Loadsamoney" character (which featured in a few entertainment programmes in the late 1980s), but the series gave greater presence to his frequent collaborators Whitehouse and Burke – so much so that, in 1994, the show was retitled Harry Enfield & Chums.
-In 2001, a clip show series titled Harry Enfield Presents aired which featured compilations of sketches from the series featuring new linking material recorded by Enfield in character.
+Enfield was already an established name owing to his "Loadsamoney" character (which featured in a few entertainment programmes in the late 1980s), but the series gave greater presence to his frequent collaborators Whitehouse and Burke – so much so that, in 1994, the show was retitled Harry Enfield & Chums.
+In 2001, a clip show series titled Harry Enfield Presents aired, which featured compilations of sketches from the series featuring new linking material recorded by Enfield in character.

 History

-Harry Enfield's Television Programme was written by Enfield, Whitehouse, Charlie Higson and Geoffrey Perkins and broadcast on BBC2.
+Harry Enfield's Television Programme was written by Enfield, Whitehouse, Charlie Higson and Geoffrey Perkins, and broadcast on BBC2.
 The original series titles began with Enfield in a black suit walking towards the camera and blowing two raspberries to the music of a brass band, standing still while the camera showed the upper half of his right side, then flipped to the left side, then simultaneously rotated and zoomed in before ending with a full body shot of him taking a quick drag from a cigarette hidden behind his back.
 The show ran for two series with this title in late 1990 and spring 1992.
-A Christmas special entitled Harry Enfield's Festive Television Programme was broadcast on Christmas Eve 1992.
+A Christmas special titled Harry Enfield's Festive Television Programme was broadcast on Christmas Eve 1992.

-A special, Smashie & Nicey: End of an Era aired at Easter 1994, which retired the characters of Smashie and Nicey.
+A special, Smashie & Nicey: End of an Era, aired at Easter 1994, which retired the characters of Smashie and Nicey.

 After the original series, there were a couple of radio appearances.
 During the period between series, Enfield concentrated on straight acting parts, and Whitehouse worked on other projects.

 Through repeats, the characters proved popular, and in 1994, the BBC commissioned a new series called Harry Enfield & Chums, this time broadcast on BBC1.
 This series was produced with a pool of writers, rather than the cast alone.
 The format of the opening credits was the same, although Enfield was now joined by co-stars Whitehouse and Burke to take a collective bow to the audience.
 Two Christmas specials of Harry Enfield & Chums were produced for 1997 and 1998.
-These were titled Harry Enfield & Christmas Chums and Harry Enfield's Yule Log Chums respectively.
+These were titled Harry Enfield & Christmas Chums and Harry Enfield's Yule Log Chums, respectively.

 For Christmas 1999, and in advance of the forthcoming Kevin & Perry Go Large film, a clip show episode called Harry Enfield Presents Kevin's Guide to Being a Teenager was broadcast.
 The clip show format was revisited in 2001 with a series of six further Harry Enfield Presents episodes based around individual characters or premises.
 The episodes in the series were: